-- Registrar’s Office: During registration (November 11-14) the registrar's office will be open Monday, Tuesday, and Wednesday from 6 p.m. to 8:40 p.m, and Thursday 6 p.m. to 8 p.m. in addition to normal business hours.
-If evening registration is required on November 15, the registrar's office will be open that evening as well.
+- Registrar’s Office: On April 8-9, the registrar's office will be open from 6 p.m. to 8:40 p.m, and on April 10 from 6 p.m. to 8:00 p.m, in addition to normal business hours.
+If evening registration is required on April 11, the registrar's office will be open that evening as well.
 You may come to the office (126 McGregory) to be registered during or after your scheduled registration period.
 If you choose this option, you must present your registration PIN or your completed registration form with your academic adviser’s signature.

-Prior to registration, you should verify your registration status for the spring 2014 term by checking Banner Self-Service or contacting the registrar’s office.
-If you have a hold on your record (e.g., accounts receivable hold, major hold, etc.), you will not be allowed to register until the hold is cleared.
+Prior to registration, you should verify your registration status for the fall 2014 term by checking Banner Self-Service or contacting the registrar’s office.
+If you have a hold on your record (e.g., accounts receivable hold, major hold, etc.), you will not

 - The Colgate portal (portal.colgate.edu) allows you to access Banner Self-Service using your network log in and password.